aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 then aggregated to EGV resolution with `egvtools::input2egv()` by calculating arithmetic mean value.
 After the aggregation, inverse distance weighted (power =
 2) gap filling was initialized to avoid possible gaps at the edges.
-At the very end, layer was standardized by subtracting arithmetic mean and dividing by root mean squared error.
+At the very end, layer was standardized by subtracting the arithmetic mean and dividing by root mean squared error.